bluebanquise/bluebanquise/roles/core/repositories_client/readme.rst

   ep_operating_system:
     distribution: centos
     distribution_major_version: 8
-  ep_hardware:
-    cpu:
-      architecture: x86_64

-Then path will be: repositories/centos/8/x86_64/
+Then path will be: repositories/centos/8/$basearch/

 If equipment_profile is: